alphagov/transition-config/README.md

 A list of the most important urls to be tested on each website in `data/tests/subsets/`.

+You will need to install some Perl packages like this:
+    sudo cpan Text::CSV
+    sudo cpan YAML
+    sudo cpan Crypt::SSLeay

 ### Test in a virtual

     export DEPLOY_TO=dev